gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2_mk2s/manual/assembly_instructions/step15.md

 #### Assembly

+:heavy_exclamation_mark: X axis cables are not visible in these figures and will not be visible in the following ones

 1. Remove the 2x M3x10 screw from the left of the RAMBo mini PCB as highlighted in figure 15.1.
 Remove M3 nuts as well
 1. Insert rambo_base_upper_mount on top and rambo_base_lower_mount on bottom of the cover as seen in figure 15.2
 1. Screw carefully 2x M3x12 on the two holes in left as highlighted in figure 15.3<br>